angeldothycodes/AZ-900-JOURNEY/03 - Describe cloud service types.md

 > **Key Benefit:**
 > PaaS lets you develop, run, and manage applications without worrying about managing infrastructure, OS, or platform tools.

+# Software as a Service (SaaS)

+- **SaaS** is the most complete cloud service model—users access fully developed applications over the internet.
+- Common examples:
+    - Email (Outlook, Gmail)
+    - Messaging (Teams, Slack)
+    - Business productivity apps (Office 365, Google Workspace)
+    - Finance and expense tracking software

+- **Easiest to use:**
+    - No need for technical setup or infrastructure management.
+    - Fastest to get started with; everything is managed for you.
+    - Least flexible (little to no customization of the underlying system).

+## Shared Responsibility Model

+- **Provider:**
+    - Handles everything except your data, users, and device security.
+    - Responsible for datacenter security, power, networking, application development, patching, and updates.

+- **You:**
+    - Responsible only for the data you put into the system, which users and devices can access it, and basic user/device management.

+## Common SaaS Scenarios

+- Email and messaging services
+- Business productivity apps (documents, spreadsheets, collaboration)
+- Financial and expense tracking tools

+---

+> **Key Benefit:**
+> SaaS is the simplest way to use software—just sign up and use the app, with all infrastructure and maintenance handled by the provider.